marklchaves/caughtmyeye/clients/sanoa-health.md

 ### Technique

 For the hero image, I created **eight** [art direction](https://dev.to/marklchaves/what-is-art-direction-and-how-to-use-it-1o3n) versions.
-I use CSS media queries to display them for standard device breakpoints.
-I added transition breakpoints to take care of random browser window resizing.
+I use six CSS media queries to display them for standard device breakpoints.
+I added two intermediate breakpoints to take care of random browser window resizing.
 All custom CSS is in the page CSS editor.

-For the hero text content (heading, subheading, body, and buttons), I created a set of three Fusion Builder elements--one for each screen size.
+For the hero text content (heading, subheading, body, and buttons), I leveraged Fusion Builder's element visibility settings to avoid writing more custom CSS.
+I created a set of three Fusion Builder elements--one for each screen size.
 Additional CSS was needed to refine positioning, font size, and padding/margins.
+I added one media query to handle random browser window resizing.

-In the Fusion Builder editor, you'll see the small, medium, and large screen version in that order from top to bottom.
+In the Fusion Builder editor, you'll see the small, medium, and large screen versions in that order from top to bottom.

 Here's an example using the small screen code.